 When visiting Positano, there are many things to enjoy, such as the various products made from lemons, like Limoncello, perfumes, and lemon-based items.
 Additionally, the city offers numerous romantic restaurants where visitors can savor fresh seafood and local wines.
 Positano also serves as an excellent starting point to explore the surrounding areas, including Capri, Ischia, and the Smeraldo Cave, which can be easily reached by boat.
 Like all The Amalfi Coast, Positano represents a wonderful One-day Trip from Naples.

 Castelsardo is a charming town near Badesi on Sardinia’s northern coast.
 It is famous for its old castle and boasts lovely sandy beaches, making it a convenient stop between West Sardinia and the eastern islands.
 A Genovese family founded the town in the 12th century, and it has become a popular tourist destination due to its impressive ancient architecture.
-Overall, it is an excellent place to discover by foot.
+Overall, it is an excellent place to discover things on foot.

 Crested on the hilltop, the 14 towers of the walled town of San Gimignano rise like a medieval Manhattan.
 The view from the neighboring valley is truly spectacular.
 Thus, it is no wonder it is often placed among Italy’s most beautiful little towns.